 "It doesn't matter.
 Whether Niki comes back uglier or more beautiful than before has no value, I love him anyway".

 While Lauda struggles to live, a jumble of hypotheses about the causes of the accident continues to unfold.
-The prosecutor of the Republic of Koblenz, on which the Nurburgring area depends, Heribert Braun, opens a procedure against unknown persons for culpable lesions, and interrogates various witnesses in an attempt to establish whether Lauda's exit from the track was caused by a mechanical failure or by other causes.
-The magistrate, in particular, wants to ascertain whether, by chance, the operation of replacing the tires at the box was never carried out.
+The prosecutor of the Republic of Koblenz, on which the Nürburgring area depends, Heribert Braun, opens a procedure against unknown persons for culpable lesions, and interrogates various witnesses in an attempt to establish whether Lauda's exit from the track was caused by a mechanical failure or by other causes.
+The magistrate, in particular, wants to ascertain whether, by chance, the operation of replacing the tyres at the box was never carried out.
 Someone would have also reported to have seen a fuel tank cap flying off.
-In the meantime, the German commentators, who are trying to shift the public's attention away from the safety issues raised at the Nurburgring by Lauda's accident, wonder why the Ferrari was not impounded, almost suggesting that the Scuderia of Maranello, having recovered the wreckage, loaded the car onto a truck and quickly returned to Italy.
-In reality, as mentioned, it was the organizers of the Grand Prix themselves who begged the Maranello mechanics to remove the wreck, which was leaking gasoline and was considered dangerous.
-Later, the police authorities present on the circuit, who are responsible for any intervention, gave their nulla osta to the departure of the team with the remains of the World Champion's single-seater.
-In defense of the Nurburgring, but above all to clarify certain dynamics and possible inferences, after reading the telegram of warning sent by Maranello, on Wednesday, August 4, Baron Huska Von Hastein spoke, appearing in the Mannheim hotel hosting Lauda's family.
+In the meantime, the German commentators, who are trying to shift the public's attention away from the safety issues raised at the Nürburgring by Lauda's accident, wonder why the Ferrari was not impounded, almost suggesting that the Scuderia of Maranello, having recovered the wreckage, loaded the car onto a truck and quickly returned to Italy.
+In reality, as mentioned, it was the organisers of the Grand Prix themselves who begged the Maranello mechanics to remove the wreck, which was leaking gasoline and was considered dangerous.
+Later, the police authorities present on the circuit, who are responsible for any intervention, gave the authorisation to the departure of the team with the remains of the World Champion's single-seater.
+In defence of the Nürburgring, but above all to clarify certain dynamics and possible inferences, after reading the telegram of warning sent by Maranello, on Wednesday, August 4, Baron Huska Von Hastein spoke, appearing in the Mannheim hotel hosting Lauda's family.

-"At Ferrari they say that the mechanism worked perfectly, Our commissioners, on the other hand, confirmed that the pressure gauge still marked full".
+"At Ferrari they say that the mechanism worked perfectly.
+Our commissioners, on the other hand, confirmed that the pressure gauge was still marked full".

 And they had added: